jonifen/jonifen-web/content/blog/post/2013/fresh-adobe-cs3-install-updates.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2013-03-24T22:38:00Z"
+date: "2013-03-24T22:38:00Z"
-description = "We're not able to continually upgrade our Creative Suite version every time a new one comes out, so we're still on CS3." tags = ["adobecs3", "photoshop", "techsupport"] title = "Fresh install of Adobe CS3 but no updates available?" type = "post"
+description: "We're not able to continually upgrade our Creative Suite version every time a new one comes out, so we're still on CS3."

-+++
+tags: ["adobecs3", "photoshop", "techsupport"]
+title: "Fresh install of Adobe CS3 but no updates available?"
+type: "post"

+---

 We're not able to continually upgrade our Creative Suite version every time a new one comes out, so we're still on CS3.
 Unfortunately though, I installed an SSD in the desktop yesterday which of course meant reinstalling it with CS3 from the discs.
 Everything seemed fine until I tried to run an update, at which point it complained with the following message: